Women

 Nutrition Tips for Female Athletes

 Women are becoming more involved and having more success in sports than ever before.
-However, women are also much more likely to fall short of proper nutritional requirements that are necessary for keeping the body in tip-top condition, for providing top level energy and strength and for preventing injuries.
+However, women are also much more likely to fall short of proper nutritional requirements that are necessary for keeping the body in tip-top condition, for providing top level energy and strength, and for preventing injuries.
 Women also tend to cut calories and consume less nutritionally packed supplements than their male counterparts.

-Suzanne Nelson-Steen, DSc, RD and University of Washington sports nutritionist, conducted a study on sports nutrition and concluded that many women in sports spend a great deal of time participating in vigorous workouts and practices for their sports while failing to provide their bodies with the proper high-octane fuel from nutritious foods and drinks.
+Suzanne Nelson-Steen, University of Washington sports nutritionist, conducted a study on sports nutrition and concluded that many women in sports spend a great deal of time participating in vigorous workouts and practices for their sports while failing to provide their bodies with the proper high-octane fuel from nutritious foods and drinks.
 This practice leaves them nutritionally deficient in numerous important catagories.

 Insufficient Calcium and Iron and More, Oh My!

 Women, in general, require more calcium and iron intake than men.
-These valuable nutrients which the body uses to build strong, healthy bones and muscle tissue are lost each month during a woman’s menstruation period.
+These valuable nutrients that the body uses to build strong, healthy bones and muscle tissue are lost each month during a woman’s menstruation period.
 If not replaced, female athletes can contract iron deficiency anemia and will have weaker bone development and a lesser oxygen supply to their working muscles.

 If you are very active in sports, it is advisable to have your iron levels checked by a doctor.
 This is especially important if you have heavy blood flows during menstruation and aren’t adhering to a nutritious diet.
-Iron, calcium and other vitamin supplements may be required in order for the female athlete to perform at peak level.
+Iron, calcium, and other vitamin supplements may be required in order for the female athlete to perform at peak level.

 Proper Hydration